rusty-celery/rusty-celery/examples/advanced/README.md

-# Generic Example for Rusty Celery
+# Advanced Example for Rusty Celery

 ## Prerequisites
 Before running the example, make sure you have the following prerequisites installed: